 Our mission at Oldfields is to provide an environment that allows each girl to make the most of her academic and personal potential.
-Oldfields has dedicated itself to the intellectual development of each individual girl in grades 8-12 or post graduate year given her particular learning profile.
-The academic program is designed to be rigorous and challenging, as well as personal and supportive of each girl, allowing her to expand and apply her learning strengths while also developing strategies to manage her weaknesses.
+Oldfields has dedicated itself to the intellectual development of the student in line with her particular learning profile.
+The academic program is designed to be rigorous and challenging, as well as personal and supportive, allowing her to expand and apply her strengths while also developing strategies to manage her weaknesses.
 Oldfields offers a complete college preparatory curriculum.
 These academic goals are accomplished by providing:

 The structure of a day at Oldfields is unique, and makes all the difference in the world to our students!
 Created to emphasize true learning, three 80 minute daily classes allow the girls to immerse themselves in and master each subject.
 Courses are full year and earn one full credit.
 There is an hour between classes allowing for extra learning support and other enrichment.
 This time gives them the opportunity to advocate for themselves and develop meaningful relationships with teachers.
 The similarity to a collegiate schedule helps them successfully transition into higher learning.